LukeCarrier/moodle-ubiquitous/_docs/getting-started/test.md

 # Using Ubiquitous in test environments

 The testing configuration is designed for use in continuous integration platforms built around containers.
-In this setup, all services are installed to a single container.
+Services can either be installed to and run from a single container or be broken out into multiple containers.
 At test time, the hosting service will either mount a volume or copy the files into the container, then run a series of shell commands which will start the services and run the tests.

+## Obtaining containers

+[Pre-built containers](https://hub.docker.com/u/ubiquitous/) are made available on Docker Hub.
+Since these containers may change on a whim, potentially interfering with your test results, you're advised to follow the instructions below to build your own.

+Details on building the containers can be found in the [developer documentation](../development/docker.md).

+## All-in-one container

+This container rolls all of the services into a single container and is comprised of the following roles:

+* `app` and `app-debug` provide an application server ready for remote debugging and code coverage analysis.
+* `db-pgsql` allows hosting a PostgreSQL database.
+* `selenium-hub` and `selenium-node-chrome` run acceptance tests for Behat.

+## Per-service containers

+Per-service containers are a work in progress.

 ## Usage